listenToRipley/Typescript/CLASSES/README.md

 `get` - if no `set` is provided, will default the method as readonly.
 `set` - do not annotate with value, will causes an error since this should always be void.

+`interfaces` w/ `class` - you can use interfaces to set params or standards for specific classes and use them on different classes to standardize information. between the `class`  and `interfaces` variable names, use `implement` to pass in the interface element.
+To then create this without error and be able to create these new items on initialization, use `constructor(public param:type)`